 These calculations are based on state polls from many polling organizations.
 The data source for 2016 (as in 2008 and 2012) is Pollster.com.
 The data are fed through MATLAB scripts (1) (2) (3) (4) to mathematically compute all of the results shown.

 The first step is to calculate the probability of winning a state, taking into account the variability of polls.
-This is done by calculating simple statistics on the polls: median and estimated standard error of the median (SEM).
+This is done by calculating simple statistics on the polls: median and estimated standard error of the mean (SEM).
 The median is used as an outlier-resistant method of estimating the mean.
 A floor on the effective SEM is used to account for intrinsic sampling error and inter-pollster variability.
 The median and effective SEM are then converted to a z-score and probability of a win using the normal distribution (bell-shaped curve).
 The last 3 polls are used, or all polls with

 a median (changed on 7/14/2016) an end date within 7 days of the most recent poll are used, whichever is greater.
 Occasionally a tie can result in the use of 4 polls.
 At present, it is permitted for a polling organization to be the source of more than one poll for a state.
 From these statistics, a win probability is calculated for each state using the t-distribution.
+A t-distribution is used instead of the normal distribution because the t-distribution has longer tails, providing a way to allow for surprising outlier events.

 The second step of the calculation is complex: it calculates the probability distribution of every possible electoral vote (EV) outcome.
 For 50 states and the District of Columbia the total number of combinations is 2^51 = 2,251,799,813,685,248 (nearly 2.3 quadrillion).
 The obvious approach, testing all these permutations one at a time, at 1,000,000 per second would take over 70 years.
 A far more efficient approach is to calculate the exact probability distribution in closed form (see FAQ; thanks to Lee of Quant Consulting).
 This reduces computing time drastically, and gives the probability of each possible number of EV (i.e. the probability of Obama 0 Romney 538, of Obama 1 Romney 537, and so on).